gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 tools-dev-worker                ClusterIP   None            <none>        <none>              4m45s
 ```

 We have no external-ips, so no service is exposed.
-We'll use the normal port forwading we used earlier to access the concource web app.
+We'll use the normal port forwarding we used earlier to access the concourse web app.
 From above, we know that our POD_NAME is `tools-dev-web-8456bb4bc-dlt2z `.

-So to let's portforward our `localhost:8080` to `$POD:8080`.
+So to let's port forward our `localhost:8080` to `$POD:8080`.
 I got the port from the services listed above.
 Replace pod name below with your pod name.
 ```sh
 kubectl port-forward tools-dev-web-8456bb4bc-dlt2z 8080:8080 --namespace tools-dev
 ```